lionelburgbach/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 docker run -d -p 8080:80 res/apache_rp

  To verify, you can use  your browser. (demo.res.ch:8080 (website) or demo.res.ch:8080/api/animals/ (animals array))

+ ### Step 4:

+ I've changed node:4.4 to node:8 to slave a problem with docker and vim.

+ Here, we are focus on dymnamic content on the web page.
+To do that, we use JQuery.
+ You have to update the index.html file to add the script at the end and write a function in javascript.
+ Our scrpit is called animals.js

+ ### To try and run

+ When you build images, you have to use these names :

+ - docker build -t res/apache_php
+ - docker build -t res/express_animals
+ - docker build -t res/apache_rp

+ juste run the script sr_setp4.sh and go to your browser and enjoy the result.

+ If the script dosen't work, verify IP adresse and run again.

 ## Objectives